Who should have a health screening?

 Can I get a copy of my protocol?
 Can I have a list of approved protocols for this list of PIs?

 While these types of requests frequently can be filled immediately, there will be occasions when it may take a couple of days before we can get copies of your files to you.
 I highly recommend that you keep at least one copy of everything you submit to the IACUC Office in your files.
 In the meantime, please don't wait until your need is urgent before submitting a request of this nature.

 Is the current protocol form available on-line?

 Yes, there is a current protocol on line.
-It can be accessed at Form for Full/Designated Review.
+It can be accessed at our important documents page.